MongoEngine/mongoengine/docs/upgrade.rst

 ***********
 (Fill this out whenever you introduce breaking changes to MongoEngine)

+0.14.0
+******
+This release includes a few bug fixes and another significant code cleanup.
+The most important change is that `QuerySet.as_pymongo` no longer supports a `coerce_types` mode.
+If you used it in the past, a) please let us know of your use case, b) you'll need to override `as_pymongo` to get the desired outcome.

+This release also makes the EmbeddedDocument not hashable by default.
+If you use embedded documents in sets or dictionaries, you might have to override `__hash__` and implement a hashing logic specific to your use case.
+See #1528 for the reason behind this change.

 0.13.0
 ******
 This release adds Unicode support to the `EmailField` and changes its